Head (company): History

 In 1985, Minneapolis-based Minstar Inc. acquired Head through hostile takeover of AMF.
-Two years later, Head started making athletic footwear, and introduced the "Radial Tennis Shoes".
-The following year, Head opened a new plant in Austria in order to produce more tennis rackets.
+Two years later, Head started making athletic footwear and introduced the "Radial Tennis Shoes".
+The following year, Head opened a new plant in Australia to produce more tennis rackets.
 In 1989, management bought out Head, Tyrolia, and Mares, to form HTM.
 The takeover was backed by private equity firm Freeman Spogli & Co.
 In 1993, HTM was sold to tobacco conglomerate Austria Tabak.
 Johan Eliasch, the current chairman, took over the company in 1995, which in 2014 was a Netherlands Antilles corporation.

-For a short time, around 1995, Head offered golf clubs as well.

-In 1997, Head created the first titanium and graphite tennis racket.
-Over the next two years, Head acquired three more companies, DACOR, BLAX, and Penn Racquet Sports.
-Penn tennis balls are used in many high-profile tournaments worldwide, while Penn racquetballs are the official balls of the IRT and U.S. Racquetball Association.
-Penn once produced tennis balls and racquetballs in Phoenix, Arizona.
-In March 2009, Head shut down the Penn ball manufacturing factory.
-Now all tennis balls are produced in China.

-Head also licenses its brand to makers of clothing apparel (including shoes), accessories, bicycles, skates, watches, balls, fitness Equipment and drinks.
+Head also licenses its brand to makers of clothing apparel (including shoes), accessories, bicycles, skates, watches, balls, fitness equipment, and drinks.

-Head proved to be successful in 2012, with three Major winners during the year: Novak Djokovic at the Australian Open, Maria Sharapova at the French Open and Andy Murray at the US Open.